ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-15-delivery_mechanisms-helpers_and_error_handling.md

 layout: post
 ---

-A delivery mechanism must act correctly for its medium.
+A delivery mechanism must behave correctly in its medium.
 A HTTP delivery mechanism must handle HTTP semantics.
-This mainly includes handling the correct content type, accept, and status code.
+This mainly means content types, accept headers, and status codes.
 I have a common set of helpers for this.
-They fulfill two
-roles: extracting input parameters and serializing objects.
+They fulfill two roles: extracting input parameters and serializing objects.
 These are the common helpers between different applications.
-They
-are: `serialize`, `halt_with_error`, `json_error`, and `extract!`.
+They are: `serialize`, `halt_with_error`, `json_error`, and `extract!`.

 ```ruby
 class WebService < Sinatra::Base